yorrick/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-We can see that activity is much more constant on weekends than during regular week days.
-One explanation for that could be that the test subject works in during regular days in a sitting position.
+We can see that activity is much more spread throughout daylight on weekends than during regular week days.
+One explanation for that could be that the test subject works in during regular days in a sitting position, and goes to work around 8:30.

 ```r